asusguy94/Hentai-Organizer/README.md

 > Backend scripts can be found in the **_releases_** section.
 The backend script version needs to match the version of the app

 1. Run the backend scripts on a separate web-path.
-Using WAPMP / LAMP / XAMP should work fine.
+Using WAMP / LAMP / XAMP should work fine.
 2. Make sure the previous branch (@v2) of this app is running in the background

 3. The backend scripts uses uses the same database structure as the current version, and should work without issues.